ABOUT ROO-VER

 ROO-VER is the name of Australia’s history making rover.
 ROO-VER is likely to land in the South Pole region of the Moon and is expected to operate for 14 Earth days.
 That’s only about half of one Moon day.

 ROO-VER is part of a bold national effort to explore space, build sovereign capability and inspire the next generation, all from right here in Australia.
+It is being built by the ELO2 Consortium, which is co-led by EPE Oceania and Lunar Outpost Oceania.

 Why ROO-VER?